-One thing to note is that in both of these patterns, since users will be directly interacting with all the 3rd party ASs to provide the requested authorization grant, it may be required to invest additional effort to unify the user experience across all the 3rd party ASs.
+In both of these patterns, since end users will be directly interacting with all the third party AS to provide the requested authorization grant, it may be important to invest additional effort to unify the user experience across all the third party AS.

 Authorization Server Replacement

-In this solution pattern the existing AS is completely replaced with one or more 3rd party ASs.
-Components such as the API Storefront, API Publisher, and API Gateway all need to directly integrate with all of the 3rd party ASs.
+In this solution pattern the existing AS is completely replaced with one or more third party AS.
+Components such as the API Storefront, API Publisher, and API Gateway all need to directly integrate with all the third party AS

-The first thing that needs to be done in this solution is to proxy all the API calls that come into the AS from the OAuth2 client, the API Storefront, and the API Publisher through the API Gateway.
-This basically helps to abstract the complexity of dealing with multiple ASs from the callers.
+The first thing to be done is to proxy all the API calls that come into the AS from the OAuth2 client, the API Storefront, and the API Publisher through the API Gateway.
+This basically helps to abstract the complexity of dealing with multiple AS from the callers.
 Most API Gateways have the capability to include mediation logic in some form of scripting, to dynamically route requests based on context, without changing the core component.
-This approach immediately provides the advantage of being able to maintain the solution easily without requiring internal knowledge of the API management system.
+This approach immediately provides the advantage of being able to maintain the solution easily without requiring internal knowledge about the API management system.

-The next thing to be done is the integration in the API Gateway.
-APIs such as the OAuth2 resource registration for the API Publisher to consume, OAuth2 dynamic client registration for the API Storefront to consume, OAuth2 authorization, OAuth2 token, OAuth2 token introspection, OAuth2 token revocation, and OIDC userinfo for the OAuth2 clients to consume all need to be exposed over the API Gateway, and a switch case logic needs to be implemented in each of these APIs to decide which AS to route to based on either context parameters, token format, etc.
+The next thing is the integration in the API Gateway.
+APIs such as the OAuth2 resource registration for the API Publisher to consume, OAuth2 dynamic client registration for the API Storefront to consume, OAuth2 authorization, authenticate users and grant access with OAuth2 access tokens, OAuth2 access tokens introspection, OAuth2 access and refresh token revocation, and OIDC userinfo for the OAuth2 clients to consume all need to be exposed over the API Gateway, and a switch case logic needs to be implemented in each of these APIs to decide which AS to route to based on either context parameters, access token format, etc.

-The actual APIs which are consumed by the API clients will also need to have a switch case logic to introspect the token with the correct 3rd party AS.
+The actual APIs which are consumed by the API clients will also need to have a switch case logic to introspect the access token with the correct third party AS.